|

 Classic choppers usually used narrower and prettier after market

-springers like the one shown here.
+springers like the one in the second photo.
 Bottom rocker joints need to be kept well

 lubricated and tight.
 Once they wear, the front end becomes